hguillermo/app-paths/README.md

 It returns the path to the directory (dir) passed as a parameter relative to the node application.

+## fromRoot(filepath) or _(filepath)

+It returns the application root path plus the filepath.
+Useful when you are requiring a module.

 Basic example:
 ```
 app